TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 ##### 2.3.4.1.5.0 Purpose

-Acts as the application's entry point.
-Responsible for initializing the dependency injection container, registering all services and presenters from all layers, and loading the initial scene.
+Serves as the application's main entry point and Composition Root.
+Initializes the DI container, registers all services from all layers, registers the GlobalExceptionHandler, and kicks off the application by loading the main menu.

 ##### 2.3.4.1.6.0 Dependencies